 Jodi MacArthur has been the Treasurer at the Township of Huron-Kinloss since 2001.
 While studying accounting at Georgian College, she completed two co-op terms with the Township of Huron-Kinloss leading to a full-time position after graduation.
 Jodi lead the community’s asset management program when it was launched in 2013.
 She has made significant efforts to support the adoption of new asset management software and approaches in order to support community resilience.

-Chris Vanderheyden is a Senior Asset Management Consultant at PSD.
+Chris Vanderheyden is a Senior Asset Management Consultant at PSD Citywide.
 Chris has his degree in GIS and Urban Planning from Fanshawe College and he has a certificate from the Institute of Asset Management.
-As a Senior Asset Management Consultant, Chris is a leader in implementing PSD’s Asset Management Program initiatives through assessing needs and planning asset management programs and plans to meet these needs.
+As a Senior Asset Management Consultant, Chris is a leader in implementing PSD Citywide’s Asset Management Program initiatives through assessing needs and planning asset management programs and plans to meet these needs.
 Chris analyzes and leverages infrastructure data and information to assist asset performance management and levels of service.
 He also conducts infrastructure needs assessment and risk management lifecycle analysis and forecasting.
 Chris has worked with small communities across Canada to support the development of their respective asset management programs and is keenly aware of the unique struggles they encounter in this process.

 There are core elements that define an organization’s asset management maturity and help measure the strength of its asset management program.
 They describe key competencies that are needed for sustainable service delivery.
-Aligned with industry standards, PSD has identified seven elements that can guide local governments as they build practical asset management programs.
+Aligned with industry standards, PSD Citywide has identified seven elements that can guide local governments as they build practical asset management programs.

 This core element defines the local government’s existing organizational capacity and culture for asset management.
-The local government’s senior management team (SMT), elected officials, and staff should have a confident level of understanding of the benefits of asset management and the components of a successful asset management program.
-SMT, elected officials, and staff should also demonstrate that asset management is a priority through dedicated resource and time commitments aimed at building their asset management program.
+The local government’s senior management team (SMT), elected officials, and staff should have a confident level of understanding of the benefits of asset management solutions and the components of a successful asset management program.
+SMT, elected officials, and staff should also demonstrate that asset management is a priority through dedicated resources and time commitments aimed at building their asset management program.
 The establishment of cross-departmental teams, committees, and routine communication dedicated to the community’s asset management practices is a necessary component to build organizational capacity.

 Data is the foundation of evidence-based decision-making.
 This core element defines the completeness, management strategies, standards, and systems used for the local government’s asset data.
 The collection of comprehensive asset data must include historical cost, replacement cost, condition assessment data, and location among other data sets.
 The collection practice should also be standardized across departments and asset classes.
 Asset information should be efficiently stored and routinely reviewed and updated.

 Systematic asset management practices must align with the community’s existing strategies and plans.
 This core element defines the alignment between the local government’s asset management activities and corporate/strategic objectives.
 The community’s mission, vision, and key objectives defined in their corporate strategic plan, official plan, and similar documents must include asset management considerations.
-Furthermore, asset management related documents adopted must align with the community’s guiding strategies and plans.
+Furthermore, asset management-related documents adopted must align with the community’s guiding strategies and plans.

 Asset management decision-making requires significant planning, monitoring, and review.
 This core element defines the local government’s approach to lifecycle activities including maintenance and rehabilitation, and project prioritization.
 Local governments should have a standardized and documented approach to determine operations and maintenance, project prioritization, and budget.
-Asset management related documents should consistently guide decision-making and be reviewed and updated regularly.
+Asset management-related documents should consistently guide decision-making and be reviewed and updated regularly.

 Risk is a function of the likelihood that an asset will fail and the various consequences of that failure.
 This core element defines the local government’s identification, understanding, and management of economic, financial, social, and reputational risks.
 Local governments should have a comprehensive and documented understanding of risks associated with their assets.
 Risk matrices should inform capital project prioritization and lifecycle activities.